ankitnitt15/multi-persona-debate/README.md

 that is the moderator's wrap-up + winner declaration (on by default).**
-Rationale: round 2 rebuttals already require each persona to have seen everyone else's opening statement, which is where the real "debate" value comes from; a 3rd persona-vs-persona round (re-rebuttals) mostly repeats the same dynamic at higher cost/latency for limited extra entertainment value, so it was left out.
-The moderator step is a single extra call that gives a satisfying sense of closure -- and, per user feedback, a genuine winner instead of a deliberately-neutral non-verdict -- so it defaults to on but is a per-request toggle (`include_moderator`, exposed as a checkbox in the UI).
+Rationale: round 2 rebuttals already require each persona to have seen everyone else's opening statement, which is where the real "debate" value comes from; The moderator step is a single extra call that gives a satisfying sense of closure -- and, per user feedback, a genuine winner instead of a deliberately-neutral non-verdict -- so it defaults to on but is a per-request toggle (`include_moderator`, exposed as a checkbox in the UI).